 The TORTOISE™ vs. The Cobalt

-The Cobalt is a new slow motion switch machine from DCC Concepts in Australia.
-It is manufactured in China and appears to be a “downsized” TORTOISE™.
+The Cobalt is a slow motion switch machine from DCC Concepts in Australia.
+The company has recently relocated to the UK.
+The Cobalt is manufactured in China and appears to be a slightly “downsized” TORTOISE™ that was molded in the wrong color.
 It is claimed by the manufacturer that the Cobalt is “Re-Defining Turnout Control”.
 Nothing could be further from the truth.

 The Cobalt is nearly an exact COPY of the proven TORTOISE Slow Motion Switch Machine technology.
 There is really NOTHING original in their design and a few things that are definite steps backward.
 We should be flattered by this imitation, but we are not.
 They have copied the SAME gear train layout, the SAME moving output arm design with the SAME slot in the case, the SAME wire and fulcrum design, the SAME wire capture design, the SAME internal contact configuration, the SAME method of staking the moving contacts onto the arm, the SAME numbering and connections and on and on.
 They even added the SAME internal case bracing ribs that we designed into the TORTOISE™.
 Basically, they copied nearly everything except the most important features.
 Here is how the two machines differ.